Africa

 Check into your hotel in this far-flung volcanic island at the southeastern point of the Polynesian Triangle, and one of the most remote inhabited islands in the world.

-An Easter Island entry form must also be completed - https://ingresorapanui.interior.gob.cl.
+Note: An Easter Island entry form must be completed shortly before departure - https://ingresorapanui.interior.gob.cl.

 We start with a visit to Puna Pau Quarry, situated in the crater of one of the 70 secondary volcanic cones found on this island.
 The soil here has a distinctive red colour because of its rich iron deposits.
 This red scoria was easily carved by the Rapa Nui people, who used it to make pukaos (topknots) that crowned the heads of some moai and funeral casts.